Find ABA Therapist

 Remote only

 Breanna Perry is a Licensed Master Social Worker (LMSW) in undefined, undefined and has been in practice for 7 years.
-They treat Physical Stress, Personal Growth, Relationship(s) with Partner/Husband/Wife.
+They treat Depression, Gender Identity, Grief and Loss.

 As your therapist, my goal is to create a peaceful, non-judgmental, safe space that empowers your right to self-efficacy, and provide empathy.